Lika: Kingdom of Yugoslavia to SFRY

 After the collapse of Austria-Hungary, Croatia and Slavonia, of which Lika was part, became part of the State of Slovenes, Croats and Serbs on October 29, 1918.
 The newly created state then joined the Kingdom of Serbia on December 1, 1918 to form Kingdom of Serbs, Croats and Slovenes which was in 1929 renamed into Yugoslavia.
 Lika remained inside Croatia, which became one of the constituent provinces of the Kingdom.
 The majority of Lika belonged to the Županija Lika-Krbava with the capital in Senj (instead of in Gospić previously).
 The new constitution abolished any previous borders and Lika became a part of the Primorsko-krajiška Oblast with the capital in Karlovac.
 In 1929, the region became a part of the Sava Banate (Savska banovina) of the newly formed Kingdom of Yugoslavia, and then in 1939 of the Croatian Banate (Hrvatska banovina).

-Yugoslavia was invaded and split by the Axis forces in 1941 and Lika became a part of the Independent State of Croatia (NDH), an Axis puppet state led by the Ustaše that systematically slaughtered Serbs during World War II.
+Yugoslavia was invaded and split by the Axis forces in 1941 and Lika became a part of the Independent State of Croatia (NDH), an Axis puppet state led by the Ustaše.
+The Ustaše carried out numerous massacres of Serbian civilians in the region as part of the genocide planned by Croatian poglavnik Ante Pavelić.
 On 27 July the Srb uprising started against the Ustaše in Lika, led by Yugoslav Partisans.
 In June 1943 the founding session of the State Anti-fascist Council for the National Liberation of Croatia (ZAVNOH) was held in Otočac in Lika, in the territory held by the Partisans.
 The war ended in 1945 and Croatia became a Socialist federal unit of the Socialist Federal Republic of Yugoslavia.

 Croatian War of Independence

 In August 1990 an insurrection known as Log Revolution started in Serb populated areas of Croatia.
 Due to recent civil unrest and with Croatia declaring independence from Yugoslavia in June 1991, the Serb majority settlements of eastern Lika joined with fellow Serbian populace in Croatia in the creation and declaration of independence of the Republic of Serbian Krajina (RSK).
-Subsequently, the Serbian paramilitary units were created with the backing of the Yugoslav National Army and Serbian paramilitary forces.
+Subsequently, the Serbian paramilitary units were created with the backing of the Yugoslav People's Army and Serbian paramilitary forces.
 Clashes with the Croatian police that followed later in 1991 quickly erupted in a full-scale war.
 The fiercest fighting in Lika took place during the Battle of Gospić in August and September 1991 that resulted in the seat of the province being heavily damaged by the Serbian forces.
 Western Lika remained under Croatian control, while eastern Lika was under RSK control.
 War continued until 1995, when the Croatian Army took over the region in Operation Storm, ending the existence of the RSK.

 After the war, a number of towns and municipalities in the region were designated Areas of Special State Concern.

+Climate

+Since records began in 1974, the highest temperature recorded at the Vrelo Ličanke weather station was 34.5 C, on 3 August 2017.
+The coldest temperature was -25.7 C, on 12 January 1985.